Social Security faces funding crisis by 2035

 The Center on Budget and Policy Priorities (CBPP) has also stated that raising the retirement age for Social Security would reduce benefits by an amount similar to the projected benefit cuts expected in the 2030s if no legislative action is taken.
 Zachary Pleat, a senior researcher at Media Matters, expresses concern over the Heritage Foundation’s proposal, tying it to a broader political agenda known as Project 2025.
 This initiative, led by the Heritage Foundation, aims to prepare a conservative coalition for a future administration starting in January 2025.

-See also Social Security benefits to see COLA increase
+See also Social Security recipients to receive October payment

 As the debate over Social Security’s future continues, it remains to be seen what steps will be taken to address the program’s funding challenges and ensure its long-term sustainability for the millions of Americans who rely on it.